GammaGames/Rotary/README.md

 3. Arithmetic: + - * / %
 4. I/O: Read integer, read character, print integer, print character

-Translated into a rotary dial, it might look like so:

 ## Example

 A simple program that takes two numbers, adds them, and displays the result, would look like so: